rmetzler/bliki/wiki/gossamer/index.md

 **TODO**: Can we reuse Bittorrent's DHT system (BEP-5) to avoid having every node know the full network topology?

+**TODO**: Are node-to-node exchanges encrypted?
+If so, why and how?

 ### Authenticity